^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gestosis is a complication of a physiologically occurring pregnancy, characterized by a profound disruption of the functions of vital organs and systems that occurs after 20 weeks of pregnancy and up to 48 hours after birth.
+Gestosis is a complication of physiologically occurring pregnancy, characterized by profound dysfunction of vital organs and systems, occurring after 20 weeks of pregnancy and up to 48 hours after birth.

-Clinically manifested by arterial hypertension, proteinuria, edema, symptoms of PON.
+Clinically manifested by arterial hypertension, proteinuria, edema, symptoms of acute renal failure.
 In trophoblastic disease, gestosis can occur before the 20th week of pregnancy.
-HELLP-syndrome (Hemolysis, Elevated Liver Enzymes, Low Platelets) is a variant of severe gestosis, in which hemolysis, an increase in hepatic enzyme activity and thrombocytopenia occur.
-The diagnosis of eclampsia is established in the presence of convulsions.
+HELLP syndrome (Hemolysis, Elevated Liver enzymes, Low Platelets) is a variant of severe gestosis, which is characterized by hemolysis, increased activity of liver enzymes, and thrombocytopenia.
+The diagnosis of eclampsia is established in the presence of seizures.

-In Ukraine and Russia, gestosis is diagnosed in 12-21% of pregnant women, severe form - in 8-10%.
-A severe gestosis as a cause of maternal mortality was recorded in 21% of cases.
-Perinatal mortality is 18-30% HELLP-syndrome occurs in 4-20% of pregnant women with preeclampsia.
+In Russia, gestosis is diagnosed in 12-21% of pregnant women, severe form - in 8-10%.
+Severe gestosis as a cause of maternal mortality is registered in 21% of cases.
+Perinatal mortality is 18-30%.
+HELLP syndrome is found in 4-20% of pregnant women with preeclampsia.
 Maternal mortality with it reaches 24%, perinatal - from 8 to 60%.

 Synonyms of gestosis

-Gestosis, OPG-gestosis, late gestosis, toxemia of pregnant women, nephropathy, preeclampsia, preeclampsia / eclampsia.
+Gestosis, OPG-gestosis, late gestosis, toxemia of pregnancy, nephropathy, preeclampsia, preeclampsia/eclampsia.

 ICD-10 code

-Comparison of the names of diseases according to ICD-10 with the Russian classification of the Russian Association of Obstetricians and Gynecologists is presented in the table.
+A comparison of disease names according to ICD-10 with the domestic classification of the Russian Association of Obstetricians and Gynecologists is presented in the table.

 Pregnancy-induced edema with proteinuria